-A monogamy agreement is the explicit, spelled out contract of your relationship.
-You’re not simply assuming commitment to one person.
+A monogamy agreement is the explicit, spelled-out contract of your relationship.
+You’re not simply assuming a commitment to one person.
 Instead, you're having a discussion to figure out the nuances and situations that will work for both parties in a relationship, whether at the beginning of a partnership or years into the relationship.